Avaiga/taipy-gui/doc/extension/README.md

          - `ColoredLabel.tsx`: A simple example of a React component that displays the value of a property as a string where each consecutive character has a different color.
+      - `scripts/`: A directory containing NodeJS scripts used by the build process.

 ## Building the custom library